andreatulimiero/dotfiles/README.md

 ### Versioning Files For Different Machines
 Although the vast majority of configurations are machine-agnostic, some minor tweaks are required.
-The versioning of machine-specific configurations is based on`git` branches: this makes it easy to switch between different versions while keeping a common basis between them.
+The versioning of machine-specific configurations is based on`git` branches, making it easy to switch between different versions while keeping a common base.

 Branch-based-versioning works as follows:
 ```ascii
               - [Branch A] → Host A Tweaks